-ARPARLA, Davide Monti on violin and Maria Christina Cleary on harp, take their inspiration from a desire to communicate through music - parla in Italian means ‘speak’ - using the soft and refined sonorities of the harp and the expressive range of colours of the violin.
-Their repertoire focuses on the Baroque period and the transition period between classicism and romanticism (17th-19th centuries), a repertoire that their instruments perfectly express the synthesis of the aesthetic of these epochs.
+ARPARLA, an Italian/Irish duo, uses music as their way to speak and communicate with others, using the soft and refined sonorities of the harp and the expressive range of colours of the violin.
+Their repertoire focuses on the Baroque period and the transition period between classicism and romanticism (17th-19th centuries), a repertoire that their instruments can perfectly express the aesthetic of these epochs.

 Arparla presents a whole palette of different colours due to their intense and varied transversal artistic activities.
 With energy and enthusiasm, the Cleary/Monti duo has performed to wide acclaim for audiences in Europe, as well as in Canada, Japan, Uganda and Australia, at international festivals, also working in collaboration with organisations such as the Italian NGO COOPI, with the Menuhin Foundation.
 Arparla’s communicative performances deliver a powerful musical message that transcends cultures.

 Davide and Maria founded the Helicona Method in 2013, which teaches musical improvisation in a historical multidisciplinary environment, using strategies drawn from disciplines such as dance, Commedia dell'Arte, fencing and horse riding, with the aim of facilitating the opening of the mind and exploring the physicality of the musical gesture.
 To date, over 1,000 people worldwide have taken Helicona Method courses.
 They have taught improvisation and historical performance practice in over 30 conservatories on (ve continents, including the

 Juilliard School of Music in New York, Mozarteum in Salzburg, Sydney Conservatorium and Makerere University in Kampala.

 They teach at the Conservatorio di Verona and the Haute École de Musique de Genève.